 They also help businesses hire the best employees, assess job performance, increase business efficiency, and study consumer behavior to improve marketing and increase sales.
 If this sounds like the kind of job you’d like, keep reading to learn what education and skills you’ll need to succeed.

-Learn which personality traits and professional skills you’ll need to be a successful organizational psychologist.
+Learn which personality traits and professional skills you’ll need to be a successful industrial-organizational psychologist.

 You should have…

 - Ability to focus

 - Motivational skills

 Licensing and certification guidelines for school psychologists vary by state.
 If your state deems I/O practitioners as psychologists, then licensing is usually required.
 However, not all states have made this decision.
 To know exactly what steps to take, consult with your state regulatory board.

 Earn an undergraduate degree with a psychology major.
 However, this is just the first step because psychologists ultimately need a doctoral degree.